MikeBerube0112358/Password-Manager/README.md

 - Checks password against requirements and hashs+salts it before storing it using SQLite
 - Randomly generates password.
 Defaults to 16char long if not specified.
 - Can add, delete, show one of or all users.
 Only displays hashed passwords.
+- Can verify a username and password on SQLite database